I've photographed over 200 weddings at HollyHedge Estate.

 The Inn has 15 rooms available for overnight stays for your guests.
 For larger weddings, another 24 rooms are available at HollyHedge’s sister inn, the 1740 House, four miles up the road in historic Lumberville.
 A trolley is provided to shuttle your guests from the 1740 House to the wedding and back at the end of the night.

 I’ve photographed some very intimate weddings at HollyHedge, where the reception was held in the old barn.
 I remember first seeing it set up for a reception, pin-lights shining on centerpieces, and thinking how perfect and magical it all looked.
 It has an incredible and even enchanting atmosphere.
-I’ve photographed receptions of 50 guests, and I’ve even photographed a wedding (held on a weekday) where it was only the bride, groom, officiant and myself!
-There can be a minimum size depending on the day of the week and time of year.
+I’ve photographed receptions of 20 guests, and I’ve even photographed a wedding (held on a weekday) where it was only the bride, groom, officiant and myself!
+There can be a minimum depending on the day of the week and time of year.
 I also photographed many Micro Weddings there in 2020.

-Besides supporting local growers and farmers by buying locally sourced ingredients, HollyHedge grows a lot of the fruits and vegetables it serves to its guests, as well as herbs and flowers.
+Besides supporting local growers and farmers by buying locally sourced ingredients, HollyHedge grows a lot of the fruits and vegetables it serves to its guests and also grows its own herbs and flowers.
 Rainwater is collected in barrels that help irrigate the crops and reduce run-off and erosion.
 Left-over cooking oil is recycled into bio-diesel fuel.
-They also have on-site composting for fruit and vegetable scraps as well as coffee grinds and eggshells, and left-over food scraps are saved for a locally-based hog farmer as food for the livestock.
+HollyHedge also has on-site composting for fruit and vegetable scraps as well as coffee grinds and eggshells, and left-over food scraps are saved for a locally-based hog farmer as food for the livestock.